Don't ban crypto, need regulatory mechanism: IAMAI to govt

-New Delhi, March 10 (IANS) India's leading cryptocurrency players, represented by IAMAI (Internet and Mobile Association of India) on Wednesday appealed to the government of India not to ban cryptocurrency, while saying that a robust mechanisms to regulate the ecosystem is needed.
+New Delhi: India's leading cryptocurrency players, represented by IAMAI (Internet and Mobile Association of India) on Wednesday appealed to the government of India not to ban cryptocurrency, while saying that a robust mechanisms to regulate the ecosystem is needed.

 Good governance and regulation of the cryptocurrency ecosystem in India will give impetus to the government's Digital India vision, IAMAI said.